keystonejs/keystone/.changeset/gentle-flies-invent.md

 '@keystone-next/types': major
 ---

-Removed the `none` case in `MigrationAction` and require that the PrismaClient is passed to be able to connect to the database for the `none-skip-client-generation` case.
+Removed `migrationAction` argument to `createSystem` and require that the PrismaClient is passed to `createSystem` to be able to connect to the database.